do-community/developer-glossary/content/terms/markdown.md

 part-of-speech: noun
 ---

 Markdown is a lightweight markup languange to help format plain text.
-The formmated text is then often converted to HTML.
+The formatted text is then often converted to HTML.

 ## Example